pellcorp/creality-wiki/docs/updating.md

     This does not apply to Simple AF for RPi

-To factory reset a Simple AF installation is very much like how you install Simple AF from helper script
+To factory reset a Simple AF installation is very much like how you might have originally installed Simple AF, if it required a factory reset first.

 If you wish to be able to restore you local changes after a factory reset you should make sure you run the config overrides script before performing the factory reset itself, so this is easy to do from ssh with: